JustinNew/Leetcode-Python-Solutions/README.md

 ### Dynamic Programming

 Key Points:
-  - Problems can be solved by solving sub-problem first
+  - Any problem that can get solved by using smaller solved sub-problems
-  - **How to break down into sub-problems**
+  - Identity sub-problems and Use solved sub-problems for larger problem
   - Sub-problems on Sub-problems on Sub-problems

 Dynamic programming amounts to breaking down an [optimization] problem into simpler sub-problems, and storing the solution to each sub-problem so that each sub-problem is only solved once.
 [Here is a good explanation about Dynamic Programming.](https://medium.freecodecamp.org/demystifying-dynamic-programming-3efafb8d4296)